Incorporating Multiple Cluster Centers for Multi-Label Learning: Experiments

-Given $\alpha = 0.05$, $k = 7$ and $N = 15$, for the \textsl{Nemenyi test}, $q\alpha = 2.949$, we can obtain $\text{CD} = 2.3261$.
-The performance of an algorithm is considered to be significantly different from that of IMCC if their average ranking over all data sets differs at least one CD.
+Given $\alpha = 0.05$, $k = 7$ and $N = 15$, for the \textsl{Nemenyi test}, $q_{\alpha} = 2.949$, we can obtain $\text{CD} = 2.3261$.
+The performance of an algorithm is considered to be significantly different from that of IMCC if their average ranking over all datasets differs at least one CD.
 Figure \ref{fig:CD} shows the CD diagrams on each evaluation metric.
 In Figure\ref{fig:CD}, the comparison algorithm is connected to the IMCC if their average rank is within one CD to that of IMCC.
 Otherwise, there exists significantly different performance between IMCC and a comparing algorithm if the algorithm is not connected with the IMCC.

-Based on the above experimental results, the following observations can be made: \begin{itemize} \item As shown in Table \ref{tab:regular} and Table \ref{tab:large1}, IMCC ranked first on all evaluation metrics on the four data sets including \textsl{image}, \textsl{scene}, \textsl{yeast} and \textsl{arts}).
-This is because these four data sets are regular-scale data sets, which have limited number of examples, and IMCC can achieve great performance on regular-scale data sets due to data augmentation. \item From both Table \ref{tab:regular} and Table \ref{tab:large1}, we can observe that across all evaluation metrics and on all the fifteen data sets, IMCC ranks first on all the fifteen data sets in 72.00\% cases, and ranks top three in 89.33\% cases.
-It is also worthy noting that IMCC ranks first in 88.57\% cases on the regular-scale data sets (Table \ref{tab:regular}) while IMCC ranks first in 55.50\% cases on the large-scale data sets (Table \ref{tab:large1}).
-These results indicate that IMCC is superior to other comparing algorithms in most cases and IMCC tends to work better on regular-scale data sets.
-Such observation accords with the widely-accepted intuition that the data augmentation approach is normally more helpful to the regular-scale data sets compared with the large-scale data sets.
-As the large-scale data sets may provide relatively adequate training examples, data augmentation might be not much useful in this case.
-Despite this, IMCC still achieves competitive performance against other state-of-the-art approaches on the large-scale data sets.
+Based on the above experimental results, the following observations can be made: \begin{itemize} \item As shown in Table \ref{tab:regular} and Table \ref{tab:large1}, IMCC ranked first on all evaluation metrics on the four datasets including \textsl{image}, \textsl{scene}, \textsl{yeast} and \textsl{arts}).
+This is because these four datasets are regular-scale datasets, which have limited number of examples, and IMCC can achieve great performance on regular-scale datasets due to data augmentation. \item From both Table \ref{tab:regular} and Table \ref{tab:large1}, we can observe that across all evaluation metrics and on all the fifteen datasets, IMCC ranks first on all the fifteen datasets in 72.00\% cases, and ranks top three in 89.33\% cases.
+It is also worthy noting that IMCC ranks first in 88.57\% cases on the regular-scale datasets (Table \ref{tab:regular}) while IMCC ranks first in 55.50\% cases on the large-scale datasets (Table \ref{tab:large1}).
+These results indicate that IMCC is superior to other comparing algorithms in most cases and IMCC tends to work better on regular-scale datasets.
+Such observation accords with the widely-accepted intuition that the data augmentation approach is normally more helpful to the regular-scale datasets compared with the large-scale datasets.
+As the large-scale datasets may provide relatively adequate training examples, data augmentation might be not much useful in this case.
+Despite this, IMCC still achieves competitive performance against other state-of-the-art approaches on the large-scale datasets.